 Design-build expansion project replaces taxiway system, helipads and maintenance hangar.

-FSB’s design team and the contractor developed an aggressive, multiple-design submittal package concept which allowed construction on all portions of the project to begin early, with coordinated completion of each package that resulted in delivering the project to the government one year ahead of schedule.
+FSB’s design team and the contractor developed an aggressive, multiple-design submittal package concept which allowed construction on all portions of the project to begin early, with coordinated completion of each package that resulted in delivering the project to the government one year ahead of the original RFP schedule.
 This strategic plan included weekly meetings between the design-build team and government stakeholders, reduced government review times and early shop drawing submittal and approvals.
-This strategy took nearly a year off the design and construction schedule and reduced the construction cost by 25%.
+This strategy greatly accelerated the design and construction schedule and reduced construction costs by 25%.